 Carp for Dinner

-Speaking of Carp… in some areas Carp is the traditional New Year’s Eve dinner.
+In some areas of Germany, carp is the traditional New Year’s Eve dinner.
 My mom has stories about how people would allow their carp to swim around in the Bathtub for a few days before it was time to dispatch it for the special meal.
-(Carps are bottom feeders, so letting them spend a few days in clean water would clean them up) (This of course, meant that the Bathtub was off limits to humans for a few days… ) Kids would even name their carp like pets!
+Carps are bottom feeders, so letting them spend a few days in clean water would clean them up.
+(This, of course, meant that the Bathtub was off-limits to humans for a few days.)
+Kids would even name their carp like pets!
 (Oh… I can imagine how festive dinner was when the kids discovered that “Bubbles” was on the menu).

 Bibel Stechen aka Bibliomancy

-This method of fortune telling is one I’ve only read about… and I believe the Catholic Church frowns on it, but it still might be an interesting exercise.
+I’ve only read about this method of fortune telling, and I believe the Catholic Church frowns on it, but it still might be an interesting exercise.
 It goes like this-

 Berliner/ Pfannekuchen